About us

 • understand the role they have in supporting a young people's mental health and wellbeing

-• Raise awareness of sexual abuse prevention
+• raise awareness of sexual abuse prevention

 UK Sport

 The UK Sport team provide safeguarding and child safeguarding guidance, support and training to UK Sport sole funded organisations.
 The team supports performance organisations to maintain and embed safeguarding standards to help create safer sporting environments and cultures for elite and talented young athletes.
-This team consist of:

 Wales